 The key challenges and opportunities for businesses

 As more and more businesses consider a permanent move towards remote working, the rules around checking processes have evolved, as we’ve seen with the introduction of IDVT.
 Cybersecurity and data privacy will be key to making sure that any digital solution is truly fit for its purpose.

 In the current business landscape, businesses are facing four key challenges:

-- Having a secure, accessible, cloud-based system for checks is essential.
+- A sea change when it comes to remote working – having a secure, accessible, cloud-based system for checks is essential

 How Experian can help

 Our Right to Work app is designed to help you carry out fully compliant UK right to work checks.
 We’ve done the hard work for you, so you can get the legislation right, no matter how complex it is or what changes in the future.